-We expect that our selling, general and administrative expenses will increase year-over-year in the near-term as a result of expected additions to headcount and associated increases for personnel costs, including stock-based compensation.
+We expect that our selling, general and administrative expenses will increase in the near-term, primarily due to expected additions to headcount and associated increases for personnel costs, including stock-based compensation.

 Research and Development Expenses

 Research and development expenses include costs incurred to develop our technology, test products and product candidates, in addition to costs incurred to collect clinical specimens and conduct clinical studies to develop and support those products and product candidates.
 These costs consist of personnel-related expenses (including stock-based compensation expense), materials, laboratory supplies, consulting costs, costs associated with setting up and conducting clinical studies and allocated overhead (including rent and utilities).
 We expense all research and development costs in the periods in which they are incurred.